Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands: System Model

-where $I$ is the number of available targets, and $h_i$ denotes the round-trip path gain of $i$th target, equal to the multiplication of antenna gains, free-space propagation loss, molecular absorption loss as well as the reflection loss \cite{Boulogeorgos_access_19}.
-Besides, $\tau_i=t_i/T_s$ is defined as the integer delay with $t_i$ and $T_s$ representing the round-trip delay of the $i$th target and the sampling period, respectively.
-Note that fractional time delay possibly exists due to the finite sampling rate, which is omitted in (\ref{eq1}) for brevity, and ${v}_i$ is defined as the normalized doppler shift
+where $I$ is the number of available targets, and $h_i$ denotes the round-trip path gain of $i$th target, equal to the multiplication of antenna gains, free-space propagation loss, molecular absorption loss as well as the reflection loss \cite{Boulogeorgos_access_19}. $w[n]$ is a complex Gaussian variable of $\mathcal{CN}(0,\sigma^2)$, defined as the aggregate noise component of thermal noise and clutters.
+Besides, $\tau_i=\left \lfloor t_i/T_s \right \rfloor$ is defined as the integer delay with $t_i$ and $T_s$ representing the round-trip delay of the $i$th target and the sampling period, respectively.
+Note that the fractional part of the time delay due to finite sampling rate is omitted in (\ref{eq1}) for brevity.
+In addition, ${v}_i$ denotes the normalized Doppler shift, formulated as

-where $u_i$, $f_c$ and $c_0$ are defined as the relative speed of the $i$th target, the center frequency of the THz-JRC system and the speed of light, respectively.
-Additionally, for hardware impairment parameters in (\ref{eq1}), we have \cite{Jiang_cl_13}

-where $\phi_r$ and $\epsilon_r$ denote the phase and amplitude imbalances of the RX I/Q branches, respectively. $\theta_n$ for $n=0,1,\cdots,N-1$ is the phase noise term of the local oscillator (LO) shared by the co-located transceiver, following a random-walk model (Wiener process) illustrated as \cite{Colavolpe_jsac_05}
+where $u_i$, $f_c$ and $c_0$ are defined as the relative speed of the $i$th target, the center frequency of the JRC system and the speed of light, respectively. $\theta_n$ for $n=0,1,\cdots,N-1$ is the phase noise term of the local oscillator (LO) shared by the co-located transceiver, following a random-walk model (Wiener process) illustrated as \cite{Colavolpe_jsac_05}